 - Owen and Laban are an inseperable pair in the manga, but only Laban made the cut into this adaptation.

 - Minister Foss gets left out altogether.

-- Godo is kind of implied to still exist offscreen since Erica is in the third movie and someone's gotta be taking care of her, but he isn't shown even once.
+- Godo is kind of implied to still exist offscreen, since Godo's mine and his adopted daughter Erica are in the third movie, but he is never mentioned in dialogue or shown on camera.

 - Animation Bump: The part in The Egg of the King where Guts and Griffith dash around either side of Zodd and cut him at the same time is bumped up to a visual "Wow!" moment, with the camera following the characters through a high-speed tracking shot employing extreme foreshortening and impressively fluid animation for the character models.